Are you filing a Worker’s Comp claim for the first time? You may feel like a deer in headlights and not know what to do.

 If a difficult employer gives you excuses, they could be delaying the process intentionally.
 Some employers may try to trick employees into giving up their compensation rights.

 In the worst cases, employers could refuse to file your compensation claim outright.
 To be on the safe side, follow up on your claim often.

 Also, involve an attorney immediately.
 Employers are more likely to follow the rules if an attorney gets involved.

-Why Is a Worker's Comp Lawyer So Important?
+Why Is a Worker's Comp Lawyer So Important in South Carolina?

 A Worker’s Comp lawyer can protect your rights and get you a higher sum for your injuries.
 Employers, insurance companies, and adjusters will take advantage of you if they see an opening.

 Work injury lawyers know the tricks that insurance companies and employers use against workers.
 An attorney will also champion your cause in court if necessary.

 Contact a South Carolina Worker’s Comp lawyer today at Burriss Ridgeway Injury Lawyers.